TejasSheth104/APSITSkills-Project/README.md

 D.  Write a Python program to test whether a passed letter is a vowel or not.

-E.  Write a Python program to check whether a specified value is contained in a group of values.
+E.  Write a Python Game to Guess the Correct Number in given Chances based on difficulty choosen.

-      Test Data:

-            3 -> [1, 5, 8, 3] : True		-1 -> [1, 5, 8, 3] : False